karpowicztatwit/tyler_karpowicz/index.md

 ### Table of Contents
 * * *

-- I. Confluence Guides & Documentations
+1. Confluence Guides & Documentations
-  - Confluence Guides & Documentations (Created at Raytheon BBN Technologies)
+  1a.
+Confluence Guides & Documentations (Created at Raytheon BBN Technologies)
-- II.
-PowerShell Scripts
-  - PowerShell Scripts (Created for Personal Use)
-  - PowerShell Scripts (Created at Raytheon BBN Technologies)
+2. PowerShell Scripts
-  - PowerShell Scripts (From PowerShell 7 Guide & Documentation)
+  2a.
+PowerShell Scripts (Created for Personal Use) 2b.
+PowerShell Scripts (Created at Raytheon BBN Technologies) 2c.
+PowerShell Scripts (From PowerShell 7 Guide & Documentation)
-- III.
-Projects: Cybersecurity, Computer Networking, and Computer Science
-  - Feedback Forward - A Social Media Platform for Aspiring Individuals
-  - Creating A Virtual Enterprise - A Virtual Environment Resembling the Computing, Network & Access Control Infrastructure of a Business
+3. Projects: Cybersecurity, Computer Networking, and Computer Science 3a.
+Feedback Forward - A Social Media Platform for Aspiring Individuals 3a.
+Creating A Virtual Enterprise - A Virtual Environment Resembling the Computing, Network & Access Control Infrastructure of a Business
-- IV.
-Resume & Contact Information
+4. Resume & Contact Information

 ## Header 2